Mt122606/Mt122606/README.md

 - 🌱 I’m currently learning python!
 - 💞️ I’m looking to collaborate on information of any kind(the bigger the better).
 - 🔎 I'm found to be efficient, solution oriented, and fact driven to be lean.

+"If I cant read it for understanding, I can recreate it to be understood"

 - 📫 How to reach me:

 mlanettet@yahoo.com